-Policy Action Item Number & Brief Description Status - 3.
-Ongoing action the majority of residents can live, work, shop and play, thereby reducing the commute lengths 4. for some City residents.
+Policy Action Item Number & Brief Description Status C-2B Air Quality/ 1.
+Provide bikeways, pedestrian paths, and transit turn-outs/stops as requirements of development Ongoing action Vehicle Miles applications.
+Traveled 2.
+Encourage the development of transit facilities.
+Ongoing action 3.
+Strive to recruit new industry as part of on-going efforts to create a balanced community where the majority of residents can live, work, shop and play, thereby reducing the commute lengths for some City residents.
+Ongoing action 4.
 Encourage infill development.
-Ongoing action C-2C 1.
-Continue to prohibit agricultural burning.
-Ongoing action Ongoing action Air Quality/ 2.
-Encourage private sector efforts to provide composting and creation of mulch in locations that As needed/ongoing action Emissions ۷. avoid incompatibility of land uses.
+Ongoing action C-2C Continue to prohibit agricultural burning.
+Ongoing action Air Quality/ Emissions 2.
+Encourage private sector efforts to provide composting and creation of mulch in locations that avoid incompatibility of land uses.
 As needed/ongoing action Reduction 3.
 Require builders to use appropriate techniques to minimize pollution from construction activities.
 Ongoing action C-3A 1.
 Implement the Oak Tree Preservation Ordinance.
 Ongoing action Oak Trees 2.
 Plant oaks in parks and on other City-owned properties.
 3. Encourage and/or require new development to include the planting of new oaks.
 Ongoing action C-3B Sensitive Habitat 1.
 With CEQA review of new development, prepare biological studies, explore alternatives to habitat removal, and seek input from other public agencies with expertise in biological resources.
 Ongoing action 2.
 With CEQA review of new development, require mitigation of potential impacts to the San Joaquin Kit Fox and its habitat be provided.
 Ongoing action 3.
 Encourage use of native plants.
 Ongoing action C-4A Mineral Resources 1.
 Continue to permit surface mining of sand and gravel as a conditional use within the Salinas River and Huerhuero Creek.
 Ongoing action 2.
 Ensure that measures are adopted to protect the capability for future extraction of sand and gravel.
 As needed/ongoing action C-5A Visual Resources 1.
 Investigate and implement, as feasible, a variety of alternative funding sources to enhance important visual resources.
 To be scheduled 2.
 Establish/implement site design, landscaping, architecture, and sign design standards to define gateways, corridors, major arterials, and natural areas.
-To be scheduled C-6A 1.
-Continue to implement the Council adopted Downtown Design Guidelines Ongoing action Historic Resources 2.
+To be scheduled C-6A Continue to implement the Council adopted Downtown Design Guidelines Ongoing action Historic Resources 2.
 Establish a Vine Street Historic and Architectural Preservation Overlay District.
 Prepare and implement design guidelines for future development and renovations.
-To be scheduled C-6B Archaeological Resources 1.
+To be scheduled C-6B Archaeo- logical Resources 1.
 For projects subject to CQA, prepare archaeological studies.
 Incorporate mitigation measures identified by such studies into the development.
-As needed/ongoing action OPEN SPACE ELEMENT OS-1A 1.
-This plan/program is to address: (a) open space acquisition; (b) acquisition priorities; and (c) No action indicated. (this action item is Open Space/ maintenance and monitoring of City-owned open space areas informational in nature.)
-Purple Belt 2.
-Reserve easements for public access, preferably trail access, to large units.
 As needed/ongoing action